THE RECENT FAILURE OF TWO XARELTO STUDIES STOPPED BAYER AND JOHNSON & JOHNSON ATTEMPTS TO INCREASE BLOOD THINNER MARKET-SHARE

-More than one study has shown Xarelto can a higher rate of internal bleeding, than other anticoagulant drugs and there is no available “antidote” for stopping internal bleeding in patients taking Xarelto.
-With warfarin, vitamin K has been shown to stop bleeding.
-But there is no vitamin K “parallel” for people taking Xarelto.
+More than one study has shown Xarelto can cause a higher rate of internal bleeding, than other anticoagulant drugs and there is no available “antidote” for stopping internal bleeding in patients taking Xarelto.
+With warfarin, vitamin K has been shown to stop bleeding, but there is no vitamin K “parallel” for people taking Xarelto.
 For Xarelto, it can take 24 hours for a dose to get out of the body.
-That means that if internal bleeding starts, the patient may simply have it wait it out and hope it stops on its own.
+That means that if internal bleeding starts, the patient may simply have to wait it out and hope it stops on its own.

 MAYO CLINIC XARELTO STUDY RESULTS NOT POSITIVE